FoxFurry/memstore/README.md

 and transactions are atomic and isolated (like SQL transaction).
 Every transaction is executed multithreaded on a copy of a shard and after successful execution of all commands - transaction is being added to the shard queue for actual apply.
 Right now supported operations are only `GET` and `SET`.
 Despite little amount of operations, store does automatic shardering and load-balancing between shards.
 Default number of shards if 4, but in future I will add mechanism to increase or decrease amount of shards on fly.
 Every operation inside of transaction is mapped to exact shard using consistent hashing.
+Let me explain some terms used in this project:
+- Node: A minimal working unit containing storage and queue element.
+You can consider node as a shard
+- Node Queue: A single-threaded queue mechanism which allows executing transactions 100% atomically
+- Node snapshot: A very fast copy of node used to test commands before adding them to Node Queue
+- Cluster: set of nodes which handles load distribution between them

 The project is in working condition, but still a lot of work is required

 <p align="right">(<a href="#top">back to top</a>)</p>